 • WHIP (1.223): T-13th (behind 9 HOF, Tiant, Vida Blue, Mike Cuellar)

 The best news here is the ERA.
-Posting a ERA under 3.00 over 15 MLB seasons (remember, he missed 1975) is really good.
-His 2.98 ERA for these years was better than everyone but Seaver, Palmer, Perry and Blyleven.
+Posting an ERA under 3.00 over 15 MLB seasons (remember, he missed 1975) is really good.
+His 2.98 ERA for these years was better than everyone but Seaver, Palmer, Perry, and Blyleven.

 There is a caveat to this, however.
 Because John was a ground-ball pitcher and not a big strikeout guy, he was susceptible to more unearned runs than his peers simply because he gave his infielders many more opportunities to commit errors.